freesewing/freesewing/markdown/dev/reference/plugins/timing/en.md

 or via Node.js.

-- If the pattern is generated in a browser, start timestamps are in microseconds, draft times are in milliseconds, and the values are Numbers.
+- If the pattern is generated in a browser, both start timestamps and draft times are in milliseconds, and the values are Numbers.

 - If the pattern is generated via Node.js,